Paul Goldschmidt Player Props: Cardinals vs. Mets

-On Saturday, Paul Goldschmidt (.267 on-base percentage in past 10 games, 110 points below season-long percentage) and the St. Louis Cardinals face the New York Mets, whose starting pitcher will be Kodai Senga.
-First pitch is at 4:10 PM ET.
+The St. Louis Cardinals, including Paul Goldschmidt (.326 on-base percentage in past 10 games, 55 points below season-long percentage), battle starter Carlos Carrasco and the New York Mets at Citi Field, Sunday at 1:40 PM ET.

-He had a hitless performance in his last game (0-for-4) against the Mets.
+He notched a home run while going 2-for-4 in his last game against the Mets.

 Paul Goldschmidt Game Info & Props vs. the Mets